RonDevHub/RonDevHub/README.md

 This is more than just a code archive.
-It’s a place of **semicolon-driven self-discovery**, a creative survival strategy with style, humor, and a shot of black coffee.
+It’s a place of **semicolon-driven self-discovery**, a creative survival strategy with style, humor, and a shot of black coffee :coffee:.

 >_"Some people keep a diary – I write code."_
 >- Somewhere between `<body>` and `</html>`-